Club Info

 Events are for Club Members* Only

-All Auto-Cross Events are for ESCA members only and the site is not open to the public.
+All Autocross Events are for ESCA members * only and the site is not open to the public.

-Due to limited space at the auto-cross site, all drivers must be a registered ESCA member.
+Due to limited space at the autocross site, all drivers must be a registered ESCA member*.

 Car Classification information is available here.
-Car Classification 2024
+Car Classification 2025

 * * Things Self Tech Inspector looks at *

-• helmet: must be Snell Approved 2010 or newer.
-We will place a sticker on the helmet if it passes inspection.
-(Snell 2010M is allowed)
+• helmet: must be Snell Approved 2010 or newer, such as: SA2020, SA2015, SA2010, SAH2010) (Snell 2010M is allowed).

 • engine bay: hoses, wires, motor mounts, and belts are in good shape and free of cracks, free of leaks of any kind with all fluid caps secure.